-Likewise rumors were circulating that certain departments were "racist" while others were labeled more "liberal."
+Likewise rumors were circulating that certain departments were "racist" while others were labeled more "liberal".
 Third World students therefore decided communication among minority students was essential.
-Thus We the people of Stony Brook established the Third World Graduate Student Organization was formed.
+Thus the Third World Graduate Student Organization was formed.
 Due to the gradual change in the composition of membership, in September 1974 the title Third World Graduate Student Organization was dropped and the title Black Graduate Student Organization was adopted.
 It seemed that the Black graduate students faced problems of a unique nature to which other minorities were not blatantly subjected.